 As a result, you are more motivated to become sober and committed to your treatment plan.
 Moreover, admission to rehab is voluntary, which means that you can leave whenever you want.
 However, if you are too far away from home, you are more likely to stay committed and see your treatment through.

 One of the things that most people fear when going to rehab is how they would be perceived by their peers.
 It is reasonable that you would not want to be judged by your relatives or friends.
 Traveling to a different city for rehab means that you are most likely not going to run into anyone you know.

 Apart from all the benefits of traveling for rehab, there are also some drawbacks as well.
 For one, it can be hard for your friends and family to visit and be there for you physically during the treatment process.
 Also, it can be more difficult for the rehab’s officials to establish an aftercare plan in the city where you are from.
 Another biggest drawback is that you may not have a local support system as the people you will meet are most likely not from your hometown.

 There are many benefits of going to a local rehab as well.
 The most important one is that you will save more money.
 Traveling to rehab in a different city means that you will have to pay for airplane tickets, gas, or in some cases, accommodations.
 Another benefit of going to a local rehab is that you get to stay close to your loved ones.

 Needless to say, their support can be crucial during and after your treatment.
 Some rehabs may even offer family therapy programs and flexible visitation hours.
 A local rehab can also set up an effective aftercare plan for you as they are familiar with the area and its available resources.
 However, one disadvantage of staying local for treatment is that it is easier for you to give up the treatment and go home to a familiar setting, which may lead to relapse.

-If you are looking for addiction rehabilitation in Delray Beach, FL, Harmony Outpatient is here to help.
+If you are looking for addiction rehabilitation in Delray Beach, FL, Harmony Healing Center is here to help.
 Get in touch today on our 24/7 hotline.